rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-school.md

 0. Identify options for recording images and video
 0. Design for weather-proof configurations
+0. Configure a closed-circuit camera feed
+0. Consider implications for constant-on webcams
+0. Configure a two-way presence

+### LESSON 9 - Process media

 0. Process media locally on a Pi
 0. Send media to a public cloud
 0. Process media on public cloud
 0. Obtain facial recognition
-0. Configure a closed-circuit camera feed

-### LESSON 9 - Interface with mobile phones
+### LESSON 10 - Interface with mobile phones

 0. Design interfaces
 0. Evaluate existing utilities
 0. Configure interface
 0. Test interface

 ## More on IoT #